Zapper-fi/studio-docs/docs/apis/4-api-syntax.md

 ### `v2/nft/balances/collections`

-Provides detailed breakdown of all collections owned in a given wallet, including collection metadata, estimated price for all NFTs owned in that collection, and trading volume for that collection in a given time period
+Provides detailed breakdown of all collections owned in a given wallet, including collection metadata, estimated price for all NFTs owned in that collection, and trading volume for that collection in a given time period.

+Note that Zapper supports NFTs on Ethereum, Arbitrum and Optimism, with plans to support NFTs on additional EVM chains in the future.

 :::info
 The response is paginated, with a maximum number of 25 per response.
 You will need to parse through different pages, using `cursor` to get values beyond the initial 25